 Based in Brasilia, Mr. Millikan supports movements of dam-affected peoples and their allies to successfully resist destructive dams, while promoting alternative policies in energy planning and river basin management that contribute to sustainable livelihoods and environmental conservation in the Amazonian countries, especially Brazil and Peru.
 He has lived and worked for many years as a researcher, activist and consultant in the Brazilian Amazon, focusing on the impacts of large infrastructure projects, particularly highways and hydroelectric dams.
 Mr. Millikan has a long history of engagement in the western Amazonian state of Rondônia, where he actively participated in grassroots and international campaigns around the World Bank-financed POLONOROESTE and PLANAFLORO projects.
 Prior to joining International Rivers in 2010, Mr. Millikan collaborated extensively in Brazil with academic institutions, social movements, the Ministry of the Environment and NGOs such as Amigos da Terra – Amazônia Brasileira.
 He received a Bachelor's degree in Environmental Studies and Latin American Studies at the University of California, Santa Cruz, and a Master's degree in Geography at the University of California, Berkeley.

-Ms. Ross leads International Rivers’ involvement in the campaign to stop dams in Chilean Patagonia, and provides support for our work in the Amazon, Mesoamerica, South Asia and Southeast Asia.
-She first joined International Rivers in 2010 as a full-time intern helping coordinate Rivers for Life 3: The Third International Meeting of Dam-Affected People and Their Allies, where she was thrown directly into the middle of the powerful and inspiring movement of activists and organizations working to protect free flowing rivers.
-After this incredible experience, Ms. Ross went on to become our 2011 International Day of Action for Rivers coordinator, and officially joined our staff shortly after that.
+Ms. Ross supports International Rivers’ efforts to stop destructive dams on the mainstream of the Mekong River.
+She works closely with the Save the Mekong coalition and regional networks of affected-communities and NGOs working to protect the vital lifeline of the Mekong region.
+Previous to joining our Southeast Asia team, Ms. Ross led International Rivers' involvement in the campaign to stop dams in Chilean Patagonia and provided support for our work in the Amazon, Mesoamerica, South Asia and Southeast Asia in her role as Program Associate.
+She first joined International Rivers in 2010 as a full-time intern helping coordinate Rivers for Life 3: The Third International Meeting of Dam-Affected People and Their Allies.
+She went on to become our 2011 International Day of Action for Rivers coordinator, and officially joined our staff shortly after that.
 She graduated from the University of California at Berkeley with a Bachelor's degree in English Literature and a minor in Global Poverty and Practice.